Marine Corps helps young woman find her voice

 Her life changed when she was only 8 years old.
 Her innocence and confidence were taken from her.

-“Throughout my life I would question or doubt myself, because of what he did,” said Kliewer.
+“Throughout my life I would question or doubt , because of what he did,” said Kliewer.
 “I was so young and didn’t understand.”

 Kliewer said she never really understood what happened or why and always blamed herself… until now.